DWIRAHMANHADI/themikro/Mikrotik Feat Fonnte/README.md

 ## Mikrotik Feat Fonnte 🚀
-Connect Mikrotik Whatapp With Fonnte for status connection POP or SITE and Server and then the user PPPOE in profile with script.
+Connect Mikrotik Whatapp With Fonnte for status connection POP or SITE and Server and then the user PPPOE status in profile with script.

 🎖️ **Tested on Mikrotik v.7.0**